httk/httk/Docs/developers_guide.rst

 General recommendations for contributed code
 --------------------------------------------

-Rule #1: Read and follow: http://www.python.org/dev/peps/pep-0008/
+Rule #1: Generally read and follow: http://www.python.org/dev/peps/pep-0008/ You are encouraged to use the pep8 tool (either directly or via your code development platform, but, use: --ignore=E401,E402,E501,W291,W293,W391,E265,E266,E226 (See below for motivations.)

 Rule #2: Always organize your code in private sections and a public API.
 Never write code that depends on private sections outside the